 - Nokta Makro The Legend Waterproof Metal Detector Pro

 - Garrett AT Max

 - Nokta Anfibio Multi

 - Fisher CZ-21 Metal Detector with 10" Coil

-To learn more about metal detecting in shallow water, look for resources in the MetalDetector.com “Books & Videos” section, such as Advanced Shallow Water Metal Detecting.
-If snorkeling or scuba diving with a detector interests you, be sure to read other articles in our Learning Library including Underwater Metal Detectors - Reviewing the Best Options.
+To learn more about metal detecting underwater and start a real treasure hunt of your own, look for resources in the MetalDetector.com "Books & Videos" section, such as Advanced Shallow Water Metal Detecting.
+If snorkeling or scuba diving with a detector interests you, be sure to read other articles in our Learning Library, including Underwater Metal Detectors - Reviewing the Best Options.